Taiwan cancels flights as China holds military drills

 On Thursday, at least 40 flights to and from Taiwan were canceled, according to the China Times newspaper.
 It cited Taoyuan Airport in the capital, Taipei, as saying cancellations were “not necessarily” related to the military drills.

 There was no immediate indication of the possible impact on shipping, which has the potential to jolt the global economy.

-Taiwan produces more than half the processor chips used in the smartphones, autos, tablet computers and other electronics.
+Taiwan produces more than half the processor chips used in smartphones, autos, tablet computers and other electronics.
+Chip sales to Chinese factories that assemble most of the world’s consumer electronics rose 24.4% last year to $104.3 billion.

 Any significant disruption would “create shockwaves to global industries,” said Rajiv Biswas of S&P Global Market Intelligence in an email.